10 Signs You're Dating Someone Who Isn't Emotionally Intelligent

 If this totally describes the person you’re dating, don’t write them off just yet.
 Low emotional intelligence is a product of our “feeling-shaming” culture.

-Many of us, particularly boys and men, are socialized not to express (let alone acknowledge) emotions.
-They learn to suppress and avoid the feelings that they judge themselves for having — things like depression, anxiety and rejection.
+Many of us are socialized not to express (let alone acknowledge) emotions.
+People may learn to suppress and avoid the feelings that they judge themselves for having — things like depression, anxiety and rejection.

 If your partner acknowledges that they need to develop more emotional intelligence, and they're willing to use approaches like therapy, meditation and journaling to do so, your relationship will definitely benefit.

-For more tips on how to land the partner you've been looking for (even in today's feeling-shaming culture), check out my new course, How To Find True Love In A World Of Tinder & Texting.
+For more tips on how to land the partner you've been looking for (even in today's feeling-shaming culture), check out How To Find True Love In The Modern World.